mdsunivie/deeperwin/README.md

 DeepErwin is based on JAX and supports:
 - Optimizing a wavefunction for a single nuclear geometry
-- Optimizing wavefunctions for multiple nuclear geometries in parallel, while sharing neural network weights across these wavefunctions to speed-up optimization (see weight_sharing branch)
+- Optimizing wavefunctions for multiple nuclear geometries in parallel, while sharing neural network weights across these wavefunctions to speed-up optimization
 - Using pre-trained weights of a network to speed-up optimization for entirely new wavefunctions
 - Using second-order optimizers such as KFAC or L-BFGS